abir-de/SELCON/README.md

 - **Subset_Whole_Val.py** implements the Algorithm 1 in the overleaf in the function *train_model_fair*

 - Both *train_model_fair* and *train_model* and are capable of running different variants such as training with full, random and specific subset.
-This can be achieved by appropriately providing the type and ithe ntial subset.
+This can be achieved by appropriately providing the type and the intial subset.

 - When type is *'Fair_subset'*, two function of **FindSubset_Vect** class from **model/Find_Fair_Subset.py** is invoked namely, *precompute* and *return_subset*.

-- *precompute* implements vectorised version of lines 2-5 in Algorithm 1 (Algorithm2) and *return_subset* implements vectorised version of lines 9-12 in Algorithm 1 (Algorithm2).
+- *precompute* implements vectorised version of lines 2-5 in Algorithm 1 (Algorithm2) and *return_subset* implements vectorised version of lines 9-12 in Algorithm 1 (Algorithm3).

 ## For CVX